kosli-dev/cli/docs.kosli.com/content/tutorials/following_a_git_commit_to_service_execution/_index.md

      label you see in a `kosli artifact get` command -->

-The plus sign in front of **Name:** indicates `runner:16d9990` started.
+The ouput above shows that `runner:16d9990` started running in snapshot 65 of `aws-prod` environment.

-We have seen how Kosli can follow a git commit on its way into production, and provide information about the artifacts history.
+We have seen how Kosli can follow a git commit on its way into production, and provide information about the artifacts history, without any access to cyber-dojo's `aws-prod` environment.

 <!-- Do we want to explicitly mention seeing into the runtime environment did not require
      knowledge any secrets nor how to navigate cloud console